danintheory/danintheory.github.io/_includes/content.md

 # Dan Roberts

 I'm a Ph.D. student at [Center for Theoretical Physics](http://www-ctp.mit.edu/) at [MIT](http://web.mit.edu/) funded by a Hertz Foundation Fellowship and the NDSEG.
 Previously, I was a Marshall Scholar in the UK.
 While there, I read for [Part III of the Mathematical Tripos](http://www.maths.cam.ac.uk/postgrad/mathiii/) at Cambridge and then studied quantum computation at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with [David R. Smith](http://people.ee.duke.edu/~drsmith/).
+In the fall, I will begin a postdoc at the [IAS](https://www.sns.ias.edu/).

 My name is very common, so I try my best to publish under more parts of my full name (which I never go by) [Daniel Adam Roberts](http://www.danintheory.com), which unfortunately also happens to be very common.